maresb/hatch-vcs-footgun-example/README.md

 * ### `ImportError: attempted relative import with no known parent package`

-   Ensure that the project is properly installed, e.g. by running `pip install -editable .`.
+   Ensure that the project is properly installed, e.g. by running `pip install --editable .`.

 * ### `ModuleNotFoundError: No module named 'importlib.metadata'`